DanSeraf/Graphi/README.md

 ## Description

 Simple script written in R to create adjacency matrix and print it as a graph.
-It uses the argparse library to get command line argument.
+It uses the argparse library to get command line arguments.

 ## Usage